shivam-singh-au17/hackathon_App/README.md

 # Conclusion
 - I would like to thank, all of my team members, Asutosh Behera, Hardik Thummar and Srikanth Reddy for their contribution.
-- This is my first group project and I had a great experience with this project because I learned to build a website with people.
+- This is my first group Hackathon and I had a great experience with this Hackathon because I learned to build a hackathon website with people.
-- I’m feeling very proud to get such hard-working team members and also feeling very fortunate for being a part of Masai School because of which I got the experience of cloning such a wonderful website.
+- I’m feeling very proud to get such hard-working team members and also feeling very fortunate for being a part of Masai School because of which I got the experience of  such a wonderful hackathon website.
 ### Thank you for giving it a read...